janegca/fem-challenges/08-slider/README.md

 ## Notes/Issues

-- FIX: the attribution links in the footer are not recognized as links when `text-align: center` is applied to `footer`
+- ✔️ FIX: the attribution links in the footer are not recognized as links when `text-align: center` is applied to `footer`
+  - this had me totally puzzled, and then I ran into the same problem when I shifted the buttons to the left, all of a sudden the hover stopped working and the buttons stopped being clickable...the problem turned out to be the `z-index`.
+The `testimony` section has a z-order of 2 so the blockquote text can overlay the photo.
+When the footer was centered and the buttons were moved they ended up being **underneath** the `testimony` element so while they were visible they could not be interacted with; increasing their `z-index` to 5 fixed the problem _after_ I positioned the `footer` (z-index has no effect on elements that still have the default `static` position)